In Kyrgyzstan

 Tortkul

-Batken: Some 1.5 km to the East of the reservoir there is a burial site dating from between the 1st-5th centuries.
+Batken: Some 1.5 km to the East of the reservoir is a burial site dating from between the 1st-5th centuries.

 Trym Pass